harryyeh/chef-ipaddress/README.md

 knife cookbook upload chef-ipaddress
 ```

-You will need a databag in chef named "servers" the following is a sample data bag
+You will need a databag in chef named "servers" the following is a sample data bag:

 ```json
 {